LaptopCat/livebio-plugins/plugins/discord/README.md

 ### 2.3 Add the Bot to your Guild
 Go back to this [page](https://discord.com/developers/applications).

-Find your application and click on it
+Find your application and click on it.
+Then, click on "OAuth" on the left side of the screen and on "URL Generator".

+Then, select
 ### 3. Configure the plugin
 First, add a discord field to the plugins field in your existing config:
 ```python